-The property was a single family house, 3/3, on a small lot, overlooking a park asking $1.299 million (picture).
-I've known the listing agent for a while and she mentioned that $1.35 million would get it done, but I was thinking $1.2 million instead.
-She had two other over-asking offers, but I couldn’t muster up the courage to bid more than $1.315 million.
+The property was a single family house, 3/3, on a small lot, overlooking a park asking $1.299 million.
+I've known the listing agent for a while and she mentioned that $1.35 million would get it done.

 It wasn't a big loss because the property didn't tug at my heart.
 I figure, if I'm going to be spending more than a million bucks on a property, I better be excited, or else why bother.
 Yes, property prices are crazy out here in San Francisco, but this price point is actually relatively good value.